Sungei Wang Plaza

 Sungei Wang Plaza (Plaza Sungei Wang) is a strata title shopping centre in Bukit Bintang, Kuala Lumpur, Malaysia.

-The mall has an aggregate retail floor area approximately 800,000 square feet (sq. ft.) and key anchor tenant includes Giant Supermarket, JUMPA @ Sungei Wang, Blastacars, Camp5, Daiso and MR. DIY.
+The mall has an aggregate retail floor area of approximately 800,000 square feet (sq. ft.) and key anchor tenant includes Cold Storage (Formerly Giant Supermarket), JUMPA @ Sungei Wang, Blastacars, Camp5, Daiso and MR. DIY.
 The shopping center is accessible from Bukit Bintang MRT/Monorail.

 History

-The shopping center was incorporated on 16 May 1972 and was opened for business in 1977.
+Formerly the site of Bukit Bintang Park, the shopping centre was incorporated on 16 May 1972 and was opened for business in 1977, built at a cost of RM 100 million.

 In 1992 and 2013, it underwent renovation and refurbishment.
-In 2018, it undergoes another facade transformation and is expected to be completed by mid 2019.
+In 2018, it undergoes another facade transformation and was completed in 2019.

 The largest share of shopping mall owner is by Capitaland Malaysia Mall Trust (CMMT) which owns 62% of the share.